 System software owns the policy for deciding which SINIT module to load.
 In many case, it must load the previously loaded SINIT AC module in order to unseal data sealed to a previously launched environment.
 If an SINIT AC module is to be changed (e.g. upgraded to the latest version), any secrets sealed to the current measured launch may require migration prior to launching via an updated SINIT AC module.
-It should be noted that server platforms typically carry an appropriate SINIT AC module update outside of system software control.
+It should be noted that server platforms typically carry an appropriate SINIT AC module within their BIOS, and that a BIOS update may result in an SINIT AC module update outside of system software control.
 For further discussion on this issue, see 4.3.1.